vecf/urWu8Snake/README.md

 - Use 'wasd' keys to drive the snake.

 ## Running the modified game
-- Copy the contents of the [urWu8Snake.asm file](https://github.com/FrancoisVanEeden/urWu8Snake/blob/master/urWu8Snake.asm) into the emulator.
+- Copy the contents of the [urWu8Snake.asm file](https://github.com/FrancoisVanEeden/urWu8Snake/blob/master/urWu8Snake.asm) into the emulator, assemble and run.
-- Click assembe, then run.
-- Use 'wasd' keys to drive the snake.